andersamer/cloudflare-autoDUC/README.md

 chmod +x main.py
 ```

 From here on, you are free to run the script manually using `./main.py`.
-If you want to regularly run the DUC, you can do so by pointing a cronjob at `main.py` script (make sure to the path of python executable in the venv directory here):
+If you want to automate the DUC, you can do so by pointing a cronjob at `main.py` script (make sure to the path of python executable in the venv directory here):

 ```bash
 # crontab -e